VITA-Group/OptimizerAmalgamation/README.md

 | numpy | 1.18.5, 1.19.2 | >=1.20 |
 | scipy | 1.4.1, 1.6.2 | n/a |

-See [here](https://github.com/thetianshuhuang/l2o) for more dependency information.
+See [removed] for more dependency information.

 ### Load pre-trained optimizer

-Pre-trained weights can be found in the ``releases" tab on github.
+Pre-trained weights can be found in the ``releases" tab on [removed].
 After downloading and unzipping, the optimizers can be loaded as an L2O framework extending tf.keras.optimizers.Optimizer:

 ```python
 import tensorflow as tf
 import l2o